 - QoS separation: The application detection filters in the UE and in the UPF are provisioned with either IP Packet Filter Set or PFD parameters in order to mark packets with the appropriate QFI inside the 5G System.

-NOTE: Both types of solution may also be used for traffic policing.
+NOTE 1: Both types of solution may also be used for traffic policing.

+NOTE 2: In context of the following candidate solutions to the Traffic Identification key issue, only the leading 6 bits of the Type of Service (ToS) field are considered.
+In case of Differentiated Services [D], these bits convey the DS field, as described in clause 5.3.2.2.

 5.3.6.2 Candidate IP-PFS Solution 1: Using IP ToS marking for downlink-only QoS flow mapping